“Symphony of Fog”

 Here are three more Golden Gate Bridge fog images.
 The first two images were taken from Slacker Ridge after sunset and then the third image was taken during sunrise at Hawk Hill.

 Here are two more Golden Gate Bridge scenes taken from Battery Spencer in the Marin Headlines.
 This is by far one of my favorite views to witness super low fog rolling into the Bay Area.
+This is actually a still photograph taken during the fog timelapse posted above.

 Out of all the evenings and morning that I have shot fog in San Francisco.
 This was my absolute favorite evening.
 The fog rolled through Mount Tamalpais catching some incredible golden light.
 I focused on shooting small figures in the scenes, trying to showcase the sense of scale.